Elliott Wilson (journalist)

 Elliott Wilson (born January 14, 1971) is an American journalist, television producer, and magazine editor.
 He is the founder and CEO of Rap Radar.
 In the past, he has worked as editor-in-chief of XXL Magazine.
 While there, he became known for his editorials under the nickname "YN".

 Over the course of his career, Elliott has interviewed and profiled a number of artists, including Jay-Z, Drake, and Mary J. Blige.

+As of 2024, he is the editorial director at Uproxx, HipHopDX and Dime Magazine.

 Early life

-Elliott Wilson was born January 14, 1971, in Queens, New York.
+Elliott Wilson was born January 14, 1971, in the Woodside Houses development of Queens, New York.
 His father is African American and his mother is of Ecuadorian and Greek descent.
 He attended William Cullen Bryant High School, went on to attend LaGuardia Community College, and received an associate degree in Liberal Arts in 1992.
 He has two younger brothers, Kenneth and Steven.

 Writing career

-Wilson has been writing and talking about hip hop and rap music since 1992, when he became music editor for Beat-Down Newspaper.
-He is the co-author of two critically acclaimed books, "Book of Rap Lists" and "Big Book of Racism!".
-Both books were created in the spirit of the short-lived magazine Ego trip.
+Wilson has been writing and talking about hip hop and rap music since 1992, when he became music editor for Beat-Down newspaper.
+He is the co-author of two critically acclaimed books, Book of Rap Lists and Big Book of Racism!.
+Both books were created in the spirit of the short-lived magazine Ego Trip.
 In 2004 Entertainment Weekly named the ego trip collective one of the "25 Funniest People in America".
-Wilson has written for a number of publications, including GQ, VIBE, and Rolling Stone.
+Wilson has written for a number of publications, including GQ, Vibe, and Rolling Stone.